If you are recruiting for a bookkeeping position, then you know how hard it is to find a suitable candidate in today's market.

 Although sometimes seen as a more junior position, hiring a Bookkeeper should be a considered process.
 In a way, you’re handing over the keys to the castle (your bank account anyway), which shouldn’t be taken lightly.
 Hire the wrong person, and it could cost you — literally!

 Doing your due diligence upfront will ensure that you find someone who will track all expenses down to the cent, keep meticulous financial records, and may even save you money in the long run because of their skills and expertise.
-With a good all-round Bookkeeper, your cash flow will be in good shape and payroll will be processed on time as it should be - an expectation that cannot be overlooked.
+With a good all-around Bookkeeper, your cash flow will be in good shape and payroll will be processed on time as it should be - an expectation that cannot be overlooked.

 Here’s what you need to know about bookkeeping and how to hire your next Bookkeeper: